-Ground penetrating radar (GPR) works great through ice!
-Thickness of ice cover and measuring depth to the ground horizon can be achieved quickly and accurately, be it on land, lake or river.
-Invaluable information for calculating structural integrity, and providing metrics of ice volume or river & lake bottom profiling.
+Ice cover and depth can be measured quickly and effectively with GPR, be it on land, lake or river.
+Providing metrics of ice volume and/or river and lake bottom profiling.

 Radar travels much better in ice than in liquid water, a bonus for us in the great white north.
 For once, throughout the winter months, the weather is on our side.
 Ice improves signal transmission and allows us to see deeper and with more clarity.